dalek-cryptography/bulletproofs/docs/inner-product-protocol.md

 -----------------------

-Inner product argument can be verified more efficient if the above multiplication is performed as a part of a larger multi-scalar multiplication in the parent protocol.
+Inner product argument can be verified more efficient if the above multiplication is performed as a part of a larger multiscalar multiplication in the parent protocol.

 Lets rewrite the above equation:
 \\[